Taking your whole pension pot in one go

 The Money Purchase Annual Allowance for the current tax year is £10,000.

-Find out more about in our Money Purchase Annual Allowance guide
+Find out more in our guide What is the Money Purchase Annual Allowance (MPAA)?

 If you want to carry on building up your pension pot, taking a lump sum might not be suitable.